MarioCatuogno/Clean-macOS/README.md

   <img width=600px src="https://raw.githubusercontent.com/MarioCatuogno/Clean-macOS/master/img/scrn_cleanmacos_terminal.png" alt="Clean-macOS terminal"><br></a>
 </p>

-1. `Install Homebrew`: install Homebrew package and dependencies
-2. `Install Applications`: install binaries, cask and Mac Apple Store application listed in profile files
+1. `Install`: install Homebrew package, binaries, casks, dependencies and Mac Apple Store application listed in `Brewfile` file
-3. `Configure macOS`: configure macOS with useful commands
+2. `Configure`: configure macOS with useful commands and update `zsh` and `Visual Studio Code` plugins and preferences
-4. `Update`: update brews, casks and MAS applications and formulaes
+3. `Update`: update brews, casks and MAS applications and formulaes

 If you have done a fresh install, run all the commands in the sequence listed above.
-For details on how to run the script click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/SETUP.md).
+For a detailed list on how to run the script click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/SETUP.md).

 ## Useful links